Clarifications for Critical Access Hospitals

 27. Question: At the CAH survey training, an issue that came up at all the sessions were peer review of physicians and whether it needed to be done by someone outside of the CAH.

-The web site is http://www.rwhc.com and click on "Services" and then "Peer Review Services."
+The website is RWHC and choose "Services" and then "Peer Review Services."